DivyaMadane/voice-ai-assistant/voice-ai-assistant-main/voice-ai-assistant-main/README.md

-# TalkToBank - AI Voice Banking Assistant
+# TalkToBank — Voice AI Banking Assistant

-🏆 **Complete Voice-Powered Banking Solution with Multilingual Support**

-**TalkToBank** is a fully functional **voice-powered AI assistant** for secure financial operations.
-This application allows users to perform banking tasks like checking balance, transferring funds, viewing transaction history, and managing reminders using **natural voice commands** or text input in **English, Hindi, Marathi, or Hinglish**.
+This repository contains a voice-enabled AI assistant demo for banking-related tasks.
+It includes a Flask backend that provides STT/response/TTS endpoints and a single-file frontend UI that demonstrates voice input, multilingual settings, and chat-style responses.

 ---